At the time of our last full, published article, 20 of the 64 plumbing

 When work is to begin and approximately how long it will take

-How much of the contract price you can retain until the job is completed
+Portion of contract price you can withhold until job is completed

-found many excellent plumbing outfits in the area, including many that
+Fortunately, weve found dozens of excellent plumbing outfits in the area

-will serve you well for a reasonable price.
-Heres a rundown of the information
+outfits.
+Heres a rundown of the information we provide.

 Our Ratings Tables report ratings from area consumers (primarily CHECKBOOK